Plan of Care FAQs

 Note: These date fields are only visible for specific insurance types such as Medicare.

 When completing an evaluation, the therapist establishes the plan of care dates.
-The EMR defaults the plan to four weeks.
+SOAP 1.0 defaults the plan to four weeks.
 Therapists can adjust the POC range out to 12 weeks by clicking the drop-down next to the duration on the Plan tab.
 The screenshots below illustrate the steps to follow.

 We can no longer see patient names on the schedule; why?